refinedev/refine/documentation/blog/2023-07-24-refine-primereact-dashboard.md

 We used the `useTable` hook to fetch the data for the table.
 It makes a request to the `/products` endpoint with the `query` parameters.
 The `query` parameters are used to filter, sort, and paginate the products.
 Since we defined the `products` resource in `src/App.tsx`, the `useTable` hook knows which endpoint to use for fetching the data.

-You can learn more about the `useTable` hook from the [useTable](https://refine.dev/docs/api-reference/core/hooks/useTable/) documentation.

 After fetching the data, we passed the necessary props to the `DataTable` component to render the table.

-You can learn more about the `DataTable` component from the [PrimeReact DataTable](https://primereact.org/datatable/) documentation.

-Additionally, we used the `useDelete` hook and `confirmDialog` method from PrimeReact to delete the products.
-To open the delete confirmation dialog, we should to render `ConfirmDialog` component in the root of the application.
+Additionally, we used the [`useDelete`](https://refine.dev/docs/api-reference/core/hooks/data/useDelete/) hook and [`confirmDialog`](https://primereact.org/confirmdialog/) method from PrimeReact to delete the products.
+To open the delete confirmation dialog, we should to render [`ConfirmDialog`](https://primereact.org/confirmdialog/) component in the root of the application.
 So we'll also add it in `src/App.tsx`.

-You can learn more about the `ConfirmDialog` component from the [PrimeReact ConfirmDialog](https://primereact.org/confirmdialog/) documentation.

 To export the product CRUD pages, let's create an `index.ts` file in `src/pages/products` directory with the following code: